What is Bitcoin Halving Why is It Important?

 In its early days, miners received 50 Bitcoins (BTC) for each block they helped create.
 Even before the network’s popularity was apparent, this strategy may encourage early users to mine it.
-About every four years, or every 210,000 blocks mined, the rate of new Bitcoin creation slows down by half.
+About every four years, or every 210,000 blocks mined, the new Bitcoin creation rate slows by half.
 Transaction fees unexpectedly dropped on April 19, 2024, the day of Bitcoin’s much-anticipated halves.
-According to mempool, fees averaged $128 that day.
+According to Mempool, fees averaged $128 that day.
 Space reveals that medium-priority transactions declined to $8–10 two days later.
-Bitcoiners tried to inscribe unusual satoshis with Runes around block 840,000 since they loved memecoins and Ordinals, which appeared with the halving event.
+Bitcoiners tried to inscribe unusual satoshis with Runes around block 840,000 since they loved meme coins and Ordinals, which appeared with the halving event.

 Why Does Bitcoin Halving Occur?